velozo-oliveira/house_rocket/README.md

 The House Rocket CEO set the following business problems:

 * What properties should we purchase and at what price?
-* After the properties are in the company's possession, what is the best time to sell them and what would the sale prices be?
+* After the properties are in the company's possession, what is the best time to sell them and what would be the sale prices?
-* Should House Rocket do a renovation to raise the sale price?
-What would be the suggestions for changes?
-What is the price increase given for each refurbishment option?

 ## 3 - Data Overview
 The dataset used in this project represents properties sold from May 2014 through May 2015 in King County, WA - USA.